 You can view a list of all condition tags that have been created in your project but have not yet been used in any topics or other files.
 You can quickly delete any of the condition tags that you do not plan to use.
-For more information about condition tags and how they are used in projects, see the Flare Condition Tags Guide or the Flare online Help.
+For more information about condition tags and how they are used in projects, see the Condition Tags Guide or the Help system.